Why sustainable jewelry?

 -Deforestation of the big rain forests

--Huge stone deserts after mining, where NOTHING will ever grow anymore at all, not the tiniest plant.
+-Huge stone deserts after mining, where NOTHING AT ALL will ever grow again, not even the tiniest plant.

 Just imagine that for a second.
 How much do you have to damage the soil to make it so dead?